Vasectomy Recovery

 Text

-After your procedure you may notice a small scar on your scrotum, this will lessen over time as your recover from your vasectomy.
-Any pain or discomfort you experience during your vasectomy recovery can be treated with Paracetamol during the first week and then Paracetamol or Ibuprofen (Nurofen) after that and an appropriately placed cold pack.
+After your procedure, you may notice a small scar on your scrotum.
+This will fade over time as you continue your recovery after a vasectomy.
+Any pain or discomfort you experience during your vasectomy recovery can be treated with Paracetamol during the first week and then Paracetamol or Ibuprofen (Nurofen) after that, and an appropriately placed cold pack.

-We send all our patients home with an after care package that includes a breakdown of what to expect from their body following the procedure and how to manage it.
+We send all our patients home with an aftercare package that includes a breakdown of what to expect from their body during recovery from vasectomy surgery and how to manage it.

 Returning to work after your vasectomy